guenterrote/NumPSLA/README.md

 The parameters "`splitlevel parts part`" are used separating the enumeration task into independent tasks for parallel

+# Supporting Python programs

++ `NumPSLA-basic.py`

+  This is

++ `wiring_diagram.py`

+  a function to draw a wiring diagram of a PSLA that is stored in the `SUCC` array.
+  By default, it draws an ASCII-art representation.
+With the option `ipe=True`, it will generate an IPE-file.
+For this, the module `ipestart.py` is required.

 # counting halving lines
 halving-lines.ch is a change-file for the CWEB system.
 It modifies the program to count the halving-lines of each AOT.